mjf1406/ozobot-maze/README.md

 2024/10/27

+- UX: generating scrolls to the generate button to allow the user to quickly regenerate without having to scroll up
+- algo: color codes are now randomly placed and stored in the object
+- UI: added Ozobot Road Challenge and changed Ozobot Challenge to Ozobot City Challenge
 - UX: added loading.tsx with proper translations
 - UX: improved interaction times to be sub ~150ms after a maze is in the dom
 - UI: loading state is not properly set when generating